mietek/mietek-website/pages/cv/index.md

 Curriculum vitæ
 ===============

 An advocate of programming languages with static, sound and implicit type systems.
-Comfortable at all levels of the software stack—from arrows to assembly.
+Comfortable at all levels of the software stack — from arrows to assembly.
 Interested in human interface design, graphic design, and typography.

 13 years of professional experience in software development, including 7 years of practice with functional programming in Haskell, Erlang, and OCaml.